ProcessEight/m23-example-modules/html/app/code/ProcessEight/ModuleManager/README.md

 ## To do

+- [ ] Add some way to detect Magento version and generate code for that version
 - [ ] Group messages by class name for easier debugging
 - [ ] Refactor so that each stage is responsible for it's own data
     - This will remove the setting of logic to the `config` array in the `*Command` classes which extend the Symfony command classes